kinnala/adaptmesh/README.md

 ## Licensing

-The main source code of `adaptmesh` is distributed under the MIT License; see LICENSE.
+The main source code of `adaptmesh` is distributed under the MIT License.

 `adaptmesh` ships with customized versions of the following packages:

 - `tri v0.3.1.dev0` (ported to Python 3; MIT)
-- `optimesh v0.6.2` (last version with MIT - later versions are GPLv3; trimmed
-  down version with minor changes)
+- `optimesh v0.6.2` (the last version with MIT - later versions are GPLv3; trimmed down version with minor changes)
-- `meshplex v0.12.3` (last version with MIT - later versions are GPLv3; trimmed
-    down version with minor changes)
+- `meshplex v0.12.3` (the last version with MIT - later versions are GPLv3; trimmed down version with minor changes)

+The licenses of the included packages can be found also in `LICENSE.md` and the respective subdirectories, i.e. `./adaptmesh/*/LICENSE`.
+See `LICENSE.md` for more information.